|MP 7.01.113||Bio-Engineered Skin and Soft Tissue Substitutes|

 - FlexHD® (Ethicon) is an acellular hydrated dermis derived from donated human allograft skin.
 The Musculoskeletal Transplant Foundation acquires and processes the tissue.

-- DermaMatrix™ (Synthes) is an ADM (allograft) derived from donated human skin tissue.
+- DermaMatrix™ (Synthes) is a freeze-dried ADM (allograft) derived from donated human skin tissue.
 DermaMatrix Acellular Dermis is processed by the Musculoskeletal Transplant Foundation® (MTF®).

 Living Cell Therapy

 Apligraf® (Organogenesis) is a bilayered living cell therapy composed of an epidermal layer of living human keratinocytes and a dermal layer of living human fibroblasts.
-Apligraf® is supplied as needed, in 1 size, with a shelf-life of 10 days.
-It was FDA-approved in 1998 for use in conjunction with compression therapy for the treatment of noninfected, partial- and full-thickness skin ulcers due to venous insufficiency and in 2001 for full-thickness neuropathic diabetic lower-extremity ulcers nonresponsive to standard wound therapy.
+Apligraf® is supplied as needed, in one size, with a shelf-life of 10 days.
+It was FDA approved in 1998 for use in conjunction with compression therapy for the treatment of noninfected, partial- and full-thickness skin ulcers due to venous insufficiency and in 2001 for full-thickness neuropathic diabetic lower-extremity ulcers nonresponsive to standard wound therapy.
+FDA product code: FTM.

-Dermagraft® (Shire Regenerative Medicine) is composed of cryopreserved human-derived fibroblasts and collagen derived from newborn human foreskin and cultured on a bioabsorbable mesh.
-Dermagraft has been approved by the FDA for repair of diabetic foot ulcers.
+Dermagraft® (Shire Regenerative Medicine) is composed of cryopreserved human-derived fibroblasts and collagen derived from newborn human foreskin and cultured on a bioabsorbable polyglactin mesh scaffold.
+Dermagraft has been approved by FDA for repair of diabetic foot ulcers.
+FDA product code: PFC.

-Epicel® (Genzyme Biosurgery) is a cultured epithelial autograft and is FDA-approved under a humanitarian device exemption (HDE) for the treatment of deep dermal or full-thickness burns comprising a total body surface area of greater than or equal to 30%.
+Epicel® (Genzyme Biosurgery) is a cultured epithelial autograft and is FDA-approved under an HDE for the treatment of deep dermal or full-thickness burns comprising a total BSA of 30% or more.
 It may be used in conjunction with split-thickness autografts or alone in patients for whom split-thickness autografts may not be an option due to the severity and extent of their burns.
+FDA product code: OCE.

 Biobrane®/Biobrane-L (Smith and Nephew) is a biosynthetic wound dressing constructed of a silicon film with a nylon fabric partially imbedded into the film.
-The fabric creates a complex 3-dimensional structure of tri-filament thread, which chemically binds collagen.
+The fabric creates a complex 3-dimensional structure of trifilament thread, which chemically binds collagen.
 Blood/sera clot in the nylon matrix, adhering the dressing to the wound until epithelialization occurs.
+FDA product code: FRO.

 TransCyte™ (Advanced Tissue Sciences) consists of human dermal fibroblasts grown on nylon mesh, combined with a synthetic epidermal layer and was approved by FDA in 1997.
 TransCyte is intended to be used as a temporary covering over burns until autografting is possible.
 It can also be used as a temporary covering for some burn wounds that heal without autografting.